 Reasonable Suspicion

-No pupil's outer clothing, pockets, or his or her personal effects (e.g., handbags, backpacks, etc.) shall be searched by authorized school personnel unless there are reasonable grounds to believe the search will reveal evidence that the pupil has violated or is violating either a school rule or the law.1 Search of a pupil's person shall be conducted only with the express authority of the Principal /designee.
+No pupil's outer clothing, pockets, or his or her personal effects (e.g., handbags, backpacks, etc.) shall be searched by authorized school personnel unless there are reasonable grounds to believe the search will reveal evidence that the pupil has violated or is violating either a school rule or the law.1 Search of a pupil's person shall be conducted only with the express authority of the Principal, Assistant Principal, or Principal’s designee.

 Authorized Personnel